juliusbaechle/juliusbaechle/README.md

 <h1 align="center">Hi 👋, I'm Julius Bächle</h1>
 <h3 align="center">A passionate computer scientist and software developer from Germany</h3>

-- 💬 **Ask me about:** object-oriented programming, C++, Qt and Arduino
+- 💬 **Ask me about:** autonomous vehicles, machine learning, object-oriented programming

 - 📫 **How to reach me:** julius.baechle@yahoo.de

 - 🔭 **Future goal:**
-  To complete my Master's degree with a grade of 1.5 or better and to be successful as a Master's student at Daimler Truck.
+  Finding an interesting topic for a doctoral thesis in the field of machine learning

 - 🌱 **How I started programming:**
   In 2014 I started software development by programming my graphic-capable calculator in Texas Instruments Basic, an extremely limited programming language:
   Only one-letter variables, a maximum of 50 jump addresses for branches and loops, and an editor that allowed you to go up or down only one line at a time.
 Nevertheless, I managed to implement a simple but already graphical poker game as well as my own version of sakoban.

-- 📘 **Books I can recommend:**
+- 📘 **Books on software development that I can recommend:**
   "Clean Architecture" by Robert C. Martin
   "Clean Code" by Robert C. Martin
   "Entwurfsmuster" by Matthias Geirhos